-Even though we are not offering the training again, (see the Preamble to the Professional Training section on this website) we would like to keep this training information available, so people understand the breadth, height, and depth of the training programme.
+Even though we are not offering the training again, we would like to keep this training information available, so people understand the breadth, height, and depth of the training programme.

 Tiers One and Two involved personal work in a group environment and the experiential engagement with psychosynthesis theory and practice.